DominiqueMakowski/CV/DominiqueMakowski_CV.md

 \begin{cventries}
 	\cventry{School of Psychology, University of Sussex}{Lecturer (Assistant Professor)}{UK}{2023 - Present}{\begin{cvitems}
-\item Full teaching service on courses such as Quantitative and Qualitative Methods.
+\item Full teaching service on courses such as Bayesian Statistics and Psychophysiology.
 \item Head of the  \href{https://realitybending.github.io/}{\color[HTML]{1976D2}{Reality Bending Lab}}  (ReBeL) where we study reality perception (e.g., neuroscience of deception, perception of fake news, altered states of consciousness), the role of the body and emotions in cognition (e.g., emotion regulation and interoception), and methodology (statistics, programming, open source software and neurophysiological techniques).
 \end{cvitems}}
 	\cventry{Clinical Brain Lab, Nanyang Technological University (NTU)}{Presidential Research Fellow}{Singapore}{2021 - 22}{\begin{cvitems}